How to play diminished chords on guitar

 I hope this material has given you better understanding of diminished chords so you can create more interesting chord progressions!

-To learn what to play over diminished chords, check out this post on how to play diminished scales on guitar.
+To learn what to play over diminished chords, check out this lesson on how to play diminished scales on guitar.

 All the best,